hackforthesea/data-lake/README.md

 > Repository for Hack for the Sea data.
 Sponsored by [Microshare](https://microshare.io).

+## Table of Contents

+* Installation / Getting Started
+  * I. Register a new Hack for the Sea Application
+  * II.
+Authenticate Your Application
+* Usage
+* Data Lake Schema
+* Maintainers
+* Contribute
+* License

 ## Installation / Getting Started

 This document assumes you are working with a web application or a medium that supports HTTP.